-- Phillip Island attracts over 1.85 million visitors annually (2016 estimate), with 800,000 visitors expected to visit Cowes on their trip. - Average expenditure per domestic and international day visitors is \$90, per domestic overnight visitor is \$117, per international overnight visitors is \$86. - Average length of stay per domestic overnight visitors is 2.66 days, and per international overnight visitors is 3.63 days. - There are 6,500 unoccupied private dwellings (ABS Census 2016) on Phillip Island, assumed to be holiday homes for temporary local residents. - 25% of holiday home owners visit Cowes during their stay, and spend \$59 on average per day.
+- Phillip Island attracts over 1.85 million visitors annually (2016 estimate), with 800,000 visitors expected to visit Cowes on their trip. - Average expenditure per domestic and international day visitors is \$93, per domestic overnight visitor is \$120, per international overnight visitors is \$89.
+These values are indexed to 2021 dollar terms. - Average length of stay per domestic overnight visitors is 2.66 days, and per international overnight visitors is 3.63 days. - There are 6,500 unoccupied private dwellings (ABS Census 2016) on Phillip Island, assumed to be holiday homes for temporary local residents. - 25% of holiday home owners visit Cowes during their stay, and spend \$61 on average per day.